oVirt/ovirt-site/source/feature/clone-vm.html.md

 ### Background

-Up until now there were the following ways to create make a copy of the VM:
+Up until now there were the following ways to create a copy of the VM:

 *   Make a template, make a new VM from this template
 *   Make a snapshot and clone the snapshot